Westdrive-Workgroup/LoopAR-public/README.md

 *  Farbod Nosrat Nezami - technical supervisor of the project
 *  Maximilian Alexander Wächter - Behavioral supervisor of the project
 *  Prof. Dr. Peter König - main supervisor of the project
-*  prof. Dr. Gordon Pipa - second supervisor of the project
+*  Prof. Dr. Gordon Pipa - second supervisor of the project
 *  Stahlwerk Stiftung Georgsmarienhütte, University of Osnabrück and Deutsche Forschungsgemeinschaft for their financial support
 > All members of the team work equaly on background research and refinment of the study
 ### current term of use